-Common Hair Extension Myths
+Common Hair Weave Myths

-You should research the different extension installation methods before purchasing to ensure you pick the best type for your individual needs.
+You should research the different installation methods before purchasing to ensure you pick the best type for your individual needs.
 Of all the installation types, Clip Ins and Tape Ins, are the safest to use and will give you length and volume very quickly.
-Those extensions types that require glue or any other physical bond to your hair or scalp do pose the risk of damage or even discomfort however, and is the reason why Clip Ins are considered the safest extension installation method: they clip in and you’re done!
+Those extensions types that require glue or any other physical bond to your hair or scalp do pose the risk of damage or even discomfort however, and is the reason why Clip Ins are considered the safest installation method: they clip in and you’re done!
 As a bonus, they’re also the quickest to install: within minutes you can achieve longer, thicker hair by yourself without the need of a hairstylist.
 See how quick and easy it is here.

 Extension Myth #2: They won’t blend in with your own natural hair

 This is another common myth that is easily avoided by choosing the right color extension and making sure to pick the texture closet to your own texture, and making sure your new weave is made from 100% Remy, human and ideally Virgin and Raw hair to enable you to bleach, color, or dye to a perfect match with your natural color if needed.
 You should also pick the correct weight, as this is what affects volume.
 Aside from those factors, if you install the weave in correctly whether it’s by yourself with Clip Ins or with a hairstylist with Tape Ins, Sew Ins, etc the key is to make sure the extension and your hair blend together seamlessly.
 Check out our video on installing Clip Ins and a step-by-step guide here.